 It took a couple of weeks to realise Havoc wasn’t just running late.
 With this I became so fed up of fantastic comics with a potentially very bright future being cancelled early that I swore off trying new ones after Havoc, solely collecting Transformers which I’d begun buying years before.
 I’ll admit this changed when Thunderbirds The Comic appeared in October 1991 but I stuck with it for only about a year before Commodore Format enticed me to the way of magazines.
 Even Transformers was cancelled just five months after Havoc!

 Conan the Barbarian was back in style.
 After taking a one issue break not only did a new story begin for the Cimmerian inside Havoc #8, he also got this glorious piece of cover art to announce his return.
 Although, ‘Beauty and the Beast’ could be the tagline for any of the Conan stories featured so far to be honest.
-But what a lovely cover it is nonetheless and it may only have been a week but I’ve missed having all five strips included.
+It’s a nice cover nonetheless and it may only have been a week but I’ve missed having all five strips included.

-Beginning again with Deathlok we finally get to the end of his origin story after seven hugely entertaining weeks with Brains of the Outfit, written by his resurrectors Dwayne McDuffie and Gregory Wright.
+Beginning again with Deathlok (written by Dwayne McDuffie and Gregory Wright, art by Gregory and Jackson Guise, letters by Richard Starkings) we finally get to the end of his origin story after seven hugely entertaining weeks, with the finale to Brains of the Outfit.
 It’s all wrapped up brilliantly well.
 After last issue I wouldn’t have been able to guess how they’d conclude Michael Collins’ first outing after that action packed strip.
 Now that I’ve read these final seven pages there was simply no other way they could’ve done it.
 It’s great.

-That panel above is the beginning of an incredibly dark moment as Michael/Deathlok takes to a roof above the city and contemplates ending his life, even placing his high powered gun into his mouth.
+That panel above is the beginning of an incredibly dark moment as Michael/Deathlok takes to a roof above the city and contemplates ending it, even placing his high powered gun into his mouth.
 But he knows the Deathlok machine would just be found, he’d be stripped out and some other poor soul would be forced inside instead.
 Nothing would be stopped, nothing solved.
-He hooks himself up to electrical wires on the building to overload and explode, but decides he needs to call his son first to say goodbye and uses the phone lines instead.
+He hooks himself up to electrical wires on the building to overload and explode instead, but decides he needs to call his son first to say goodbye and uses the phone lines instead.

 The Deathlok computer detects a ‘HeroQuest’ program running at the number given to it (how topical for 1991) and it creates an avatar for itself to interact with the player, young Nick, who knows his dad has died.
 This is the game we saw him play previously, when Michael tried to explain to him how bigger and better weapons don’t make the hero, it’s about being brave against the odds and, telling him that he’s a friend of his dad’s he reminds him of this in a touching scene.

-In fact this scene takes up the main bulk of this final part and I think it’s just lovely.
-Nick tells the character on the screen that his dad isn’t there anymore and in response he’s told this doesn’t matter, it doesn’t make it any less true, “You want to win at this game, you’ve gotta learn how to be a hero.”
-With a few tears running down is face, Nick promises he will and turns the computer off, unaware of who he made that promise to.
+In fact this scene takes up the main bulk of this final part and I think it’s just perfect.
+Nick tells the character on the screen that his dad isn’t there anymore and in response he’s told this doesn’t matter, it doesn’t make it any less true: “You want to win at this game, you’ve gotta learn how to be a hero.”
+With a few tears running down his face, Nick promises he will and turns the computer off, unaware of who he made that promise to.

 Disconnected from the call, the Deathlok computer asks if it should continue with the self-destruct and as you’ll see below Michael looks to the sky as a new day dawns and thinks about the advice he’s just given his son.
 This feels like the perfect ending to such a character driven story, one that I’ve been really invested in for the whole summer.
 I love this final page, especially that last panel with the hint of a smile on our true hero’s face.

-What a brilliant origin and I’m already a huge fan of the character, not just Deathlok but of Michael himself.
+What a brilliant origin and I’m already a fan of the character.
 I could see his family being involved in future stories very much in the same way Alex Murphy’s were in some episodes of the RoboCop TV series, although the difference here is that Michael has already tried to tell his wife who Deathlok really is.
 That could lead to some great moments.
 To say I’m eager to read more is an understatement so, although the next issue is the last I’ll look forward to its small chunk of storyline to get an idea of what the future could’ve held.

 Next up we take a break from the strips for Eye Level, the news page compiled by Dave Hughes this issue.
 It may be back to one page after the larger spread it had a week ago for the cinema releases of Terminator 2: Judgement Day and Teenage Mutant Ninja Turtles II: The Secret of the Ooze, but a quick glance down the article at all those movies and TV shows in bold and it was quite the busy release schedule wasn’t it?